PokemonAutomation/ComputerControl/Wiki/Programs/ZeldaTotK/SurfItemDuper.md

 2. Open the menu and navigate to the materials tab.
 Select the item that you want to duplicate.
 Close the menu.
 3. Start the program in-game.

+As this is performed on sand, your shield will not lose durability.
+Additionally, both starting locations are safe from Blood Moons.

 ## Notes

 Do not attempt use this program with bombs or anything explosive.
 Use the [Bow Item Duper](BowItemDuper.md) instead.